-Enterprises should educate and train their employees to be wary of any communication that requests personal or financial information, and instruct them to report the threat to the company’s security operations team immediately.
+Enterprises should educate and train their employees to be wary of any communication that requests personal or financial information.
+They should also instruct employees to report the threat to the company’s security operations team immediately.

 Here are several telltale signs of a phishing scam:

-The links or URLs provided in emails are not pointing to the correct location or are attempting to have you access a third-party site that is not affiliated with the sender of the email.
-For example, in the image below the URL provided does not match the URL that you will be taken to.
+The links or URLs provided in emails are not pointing to the correct location or are pointing to a third-party site not affiliated with the sender of the email.
+For example, in the image below the URL provided doesn't match the URL that you'll be taken to.

 The message is unexpected and unsolicited.
 If you suddenly receive an email from an entity or a person you rarely deal with, consider this email suspect.

 The message or the attachment asks you to enable macros, adjust security settings, or install applications.
-Normal emails will not ask you to do this.
+Normal emails won't ask you to do this.

 The message contains errors.
 Legitimate corporate messages are less likely to have typographic or grammatical errors or contain wrong information.

-The sender address does not match the signature on the message itself.
+The sender address doesn't match the signature on the message itself.
 For example, an email is purported to be from Mary of Contoso Corp, but the sender address is email@example.com.

 There are multiple recipients in the “To” field and they appear to be random addresses.
 Corporate messages are normally sent directly to individual recipients.

-The greeting on the message itself does not personally address you.
-Apart from messages that mistakenly address a different person, those that misuse your name or pull your name directly from your email address tend to be malicious.
+The greeting on the message itself doesn't personally address you.
+Apart from messages that mistakenly address a different person, greetings that misuse your name or pull your name directly from your email address tend to be malicious.

-The website looks familiar but there are inconsistencies or things that are not quite right such as outdated logos, typos, or ask users to give additional information that is not asked by legitimate sign-in websites.
+The website looks familiar but there are inconsistencies or things that aren't quite right.
+Warning signs include outdated logos, typos, or ask users to give additional information that is not asked by legitimate sign-in websites.

 If in doubt, contact the business by known channels to verify if any suspicious emails are in fact legitimate.